-Candidates for the doctor of philosophy degree must have a working knowledge of two languages (in addition to the normal requirements of Greek and Hebrew) suited to their academic interests.
+Candidates for the Doctor of Philosophy degree must have a working knowledge of two languages (in addition to the normal requirements of Greek and Hebrew) suited to their academic interests.

 The student and the major department will negotiate the best combination of languages for the specific student's program.
 The languages will be Latin, German, or French.
 Completion of the language requirement may be certified: (1) by completing a minimum of six semester hours of study of the language at an accredited college or university, (2) by passing a standardized test administered by an accredited college or university, or (3) by passing a language examination administered by the Doctoral Programs Committee.

-The language requirement may be met within five years prior to admission to the doctor of philosophy program and must be met prior to the second year of study in the program.
+The language requirement may be met within five years prior to admission to the Doctor of Philosophy program and must be met prior to the dissertation defense stage in the program.
 Language examinations are administered by the Doctoral Programs Committee as scheduled during the academic year.
 If the candidate fails to make an acceptable score on the language examination, at the option of the Doctoral Programs Committee, they may be permitted one additional opportunity to qualify.
 Both language examinations must be successfully completed prior to the beginning of the second year of doctoral study.
-A student will not be allowed to begin seminars during their second year unless both language requirements have been met.